codeeno/aws-sso-cli/README.md

 ## Description

-The goal of this utility is to make it easier to switch between temporary AWS credentials of many different AWS accounts.
-At the time of this writing, the AWS Cli v2 does provide this mechanism, however it is required to create an AWS Profile for each account, which is not practical if you're working with many accounts and/or multiple instances of AWS SSO.
+Switch between temporary AWS SSO credentials of many different AWS accounts.
+Using the AWS Cli v2, it is required to create a profile for *each* account, which is not practical if you're working with a big (growing) list of acocunts and/or multiple instances of AWS SSO.

 ## Demo
 ![Demo](demo.gif)